xogus1194/openmusichistory/moonheelee-The-Proliferation-of-Dots.md

 | 2012 | Early Work | Eolssigu Eolssu for percussion and esemble (Clarinet, Piano, Volin, Cello) | [Listen](https://www.youtube.com/watch?v=cSqhM9DPHr4) 📺 |
 | 2024 | This Work  | The Proliferation of Dots for orchestra                                    | Not yet 😢                                               |

+* Since the piece was performed recently, I will update it once a link is uploaded to YouTube.

 ## Who is Moonhee Lee?

 Moonhee Lee was born in Busan(South Korea), in 1984 and studied composition with Jongwoo Yim and Doneung Lee at Hanyang University in Seoul.
 He received a Master’s degree from Luebeck National University of Music, studying with Dieter Mack and received his professional studies from the University of Music and Peforming Arts Munich in Germany under the guidance of Isabel Mundry.